 protection challenge and possible solutions to it that the team is facing and wishes to tackle.
 The training organizers will send participants materials to facilitate their preparation of the case study.

-Past case studies have focused on a range of different childĀ protection issues.
+Past case studies have focused on a range of different child protection issues.
 They include specific issues such as child marriage, alternative care, or violence as well as systemic child protection challenges such as inadequate legal frameworks, an insufficient social service workforce, or lack of reliable administrative data on child protection.

 Throughout the Harvard training week, participants use the research and concepts presented by instructors and developed in discussions to refine their case study.
 On the final day of the training, each country team presents their take-aways as applied to their child protection case.
-This final presentation is made to a panel of Harvard Affiliated child protection experts who provide Individualized feedback and suggestions to each team.
+This final presentation is made to a panel of Harvard Affiliated child protection experts who provide individualized feedback and suggestions to each team.

 TUITION